 Sjögren’s is a chronic autoimmune disease in which people’s white blood cells attack their moisture-producing glands.
 Today, as many as four million Americans are living with this disease.

-Although the hallmark symptoms are dry eyes, dry mouth, fatigue and joint pain, Sjögren’s may also cause dysfunction of other organs such as the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the central nervous system.
+Although four of the primary symptoms are dry eyes, dry mouth, fatigue and joint pain, Sjögren’s may also cause dysfunction of other organs such as the kidneys, gastrointestinal system, blood vessels, lungs, liver, pancreas, and the central nervous system.
 Patients may also experience extreme fatigue and joint pain and have a higher risk of developing lymphoma.

 With upwards of 4,000,000 Americans suffering from Sjögren’s, it is one of the most prevalent autoimmune disorders.
 Nine out of 10 patients are women.